NordicHPC/sonar/doc/HOWTO-DAEMON.md

 `__m`, or `__s`, denoting hour, minute, or second values (uppercase HMS also allowed); values must be nonzero.
 For cadences, second values must divide a minute evently and be < 60, minute values must divide an hour evenly and < 60, and hour values must divide a day evenly or be a positive multiple of 24.
-(Some sensible cadences such as 90m aka 1h30m are not currently expressible.)
+(Some sensible cadences such as 80m aka 1h20m, which divides the day evenly, are not currently expressible.)

 The config file has `[global]` and `[debug]` sections that control general operation; an optional section for the transport type chosen, currently `[kafka]` or `[directory]` (otherwise terminal I/O